+This week, you will begin work on a project we will complete next week, the construction of your own IM chat client.
 The program you develop this week will have several limitations.
 For example, all chat messages you send to or receive from others will be displayed in a single window.
-In next week's lab, you will add a few extensions to produce a fully functional chat program.
+Next week, we will address these limitations.

-As we did last week, at the beginning of the lab period, we will ask you to complete a short tutorial that introduces features BlueJ provides to help you debug programs.
+This week's lab will have two distinct parts.
+First we will ask you to complete a tutorial that introduces more of the features BlueJ provides to help you debug programs.
+Then, we will ask you to work on the development of an IM client.
 The debugging tutorial is not included in this handout.
-We will distribute a separate handout for the tutorial in lab.
+We will distribute a separate handout for the tutorial in lab on Monday and Tuesday.